fadez/sneakpeek/README.md

 # How to install

-Clone the repo and simply run the included install script:
+Clone the repo and run the included install script:

 ```bash
 sh install.sh